Where We Be

 along the way -- including strolling the lovely

 and seeing several impressive mansions as we

 circled Diamond Head the long way around.

-like a mini-Las Vegas with street performers, upscale shops and hotels, and lots of young people out to have a good time.
+It feels like a mini-Vegas with street performers and young people out having a good time.

 |Worth every bit of effort to get here -- and you can only get here on foot